kudlaty83/reMarkable2_backup_as_pdf/README.txt

 Sorry for my english ;)

 And Yes - You are right, probably PHP is not good choice for this job.
-Some other projects, making different types of backup You can find there:
+Some other projects, making different types of backup You can find here:

 - Backups:
 https://github.com/kwoot/backup_reMarkable